-If Brown Sugar makes you want to turn up the volume, you have a good copy!
-That song tends to be just plain irritating on most copies.
-You need a hot copy to listen to it at the level the Stones want you to: LOUD.
+If Brown Sugar makes you want to Turn Up Your Volume, you have a good copy!
+It’s a song that tends to be just plain irritating on most copies.
+You need a properly mastered, properly pressed, properly cleaned pressing and a pair of big speakers to play at the level the Stones wanted you to, which is LOUD.

 Demonstration Quality Sound!
 Listen to those choruses.
 When have the Stones’ voices been recorded better?
 Never!
 None more times.

 My favorite test track for side one.
 The Stones have never been better.
 If you have a copy with rock solid bass and a transparent midrange, you have yourself a real Demo Track here.
 (Assuming you have the big speakers with plenty of power needed to play it.)

 Drop the needle on Bitch if you have a great copy and want to see what’s great about the sound of this album.
 It’s got everything you could ask for: big deep bass, huge lively vocals, meaty guitars and all the life and energy you could possibly want.

 When you place the needle on the edge of this side (and have your volume plenty high, of course) nothing will prepare you for what you are about to hear.

 One of the best sounding Rolling Stones songs of all time.
 In previous listings I’ve mentioned how good this song sounds — thanks to Glyn Johns, of course — but on these amazing Hot Stamper copies it is OUT OF THIS WORLD.

 The organ solo that the late Billy Preston launches into midway into the track gets my vote for the most intense 8 bar keyboard solo of all time.
 I can hear every note of it in my head as I write this, it’s that powerful and memorable.